Bebe Cave

 Bebe Cave (born 22 July 1997) is an English actress.

 Early life

 Cave was born 22 July 1997 in London, England, the youngest of five siblings, to two general practitioners.
 Her older sister Jessie Cave is an actress and comedian.

 Career

 Cave made her acting debut in 2009 in the made-for-television movie called May Contain Nuts.
 In 2012 Cave was cast as Young Biddy alongside her sister in the 2012 film Great Expectations.
 In 2013 she starred opposite Helen Mirren in the 2013 play The Audience.
 The Daily Telegraph described her as a "revelation" who gives a "performance of blistering pathos and real comic punch."
 She was cast in Tale of Tales by director Matteo Garrone after seeing her appear in a YouTube red carpet interview.
 She starred in Tom Rosenthal's 2019 music video, "You Might Find Yours."

+In 2021 Cave narrated the audiobook for sister Jessie's debut novel, Sunset.
+Cave was included in the Publisher's Association Best New Voices 2021 list for her narrated of the novel.
+The novel was partly inspired by their relationship.

+In 2022 Cave returned to stage in Daddy Issues at the Seven Dials Playhouse.
+In 2024 Cave made her solo show debut at the Edinburgh Comedy Festival with her one woman show, The Screen Test, having previously appeared in her sister's first Edinburgh show Bookworm in 2012.

+Personal life

+As of 2023. she is in a relationship with comedian and podcaster Horatio Gould.